Cobordism categories and moduli spaces of odd dimensional manifolds: Introduction

-Finally, the most important question to be addressed in future work is that of the homotopy type of our category $\Cob^{\mathcal L}_\theta$ and the spectrum arising from it.
-One would expect such an analysis to be simpler than a direct analysis of the monoid $\mathcal M_{2n+1}$ just as $B\Cob_\theta$ can be identified with $\Omega^{\infty-1}MT\theta$ using Pontryagin-Thom theory.
-While there are obvious guesses to be made, we cannot currently offer a concrete conjecture based on more than speculation.
+Finally, the most pressing question to be addressed in future work is that of the homotopy type of $\MT\mathcal L_{2n+1}$, in particular whether its cohomology contains entirely new classes not coming from $\MT\theta^{n}_{2n+1}$.
+One would expect such an analysis to be simpler than a direct analysis of the monoid $\mathcal M_{2n+1}$ just as $B\Cob_\theta$ can be identified with $\Omega^{\infty-1}\MT\theta$ using Pontryagin-Thom theory.
+With the results of \cite{CDHHLMNNS} there are obvious guesses to be made, but we cannot currently offer a precise conjecture based on more than speculation.

-The present article derives its relevance largely from bringing the determination of characteristic classes for odd dimensional manifold bundles within the scope of already developed machinery (\cite{MW 07}, \cite{GMTW 08}, and \cite{GRW 14}) and showing that the remaining parts may not be too far off.